Jinntec/Fore/README.md

 ### Contributing demo forms

 There is a file called `demo/sample.html` which can be used to quickly write new demos.
-Requires to use a local clone of the project.
+See below under 'Developing' for the required setup.

 ## Installation